 If that person doesn’t have an ActBlue account yet, we’ll send them an email with instructions for creating one.
 Users who already have an ActBlue account will be able to see your campaign or organization's Dashboard the next time they login.
 Click “Remove User” to revoke access.

-You can set up alerts for contributions or refunds over a certain amount in your Email Alerts tab.
+You can set up email alerts for contributions or refunds over a certain amount.
+When viewing your form, click the Alerts button in the menu on the left.

-Enter the threshold for receiving an alert, and choose whether the alert is for contributions or refunds.
+Enter the email address that will receive the alert, choose whether the alert is for contributions or refunds, and set the threshold for receiving an alert.
+You can sign up both admins and non-admin email addresses for email alerts.
 Although it might be tempting to hear from us about every donation or refund, we recommend choosing a relatively high number so you won’t be inundated with emails.

 Your team will need to file contribution reports in order to be compliant with federal and state law.
 We’ve made it easy for you to access your contributor info so you can have the data you need to meet any and all reporting deadlines.